13-year-old killed, 3 others injured after American family attacked in Mexico

 By Janelle Griffith

-A 13-year-old boy returning to the U.S. from Mexico with his family was killed Saturday night in an attack south of Texas, according to the Associated Press.
+A 13-year-old boy returning to the United States from Mexico with his family was killed Saturday night in an attack south of Texas, according to The Associated Press.

-The boy was killed by armed gunmen and three others were wounded in the attack, according to the AP.
+The boy was killed by armed gunmen; three others were wounded in the attack, according to the AP.

 The attorney general’s office in the Mexican state of Tamaulipas said the 13-year-old was a U.S. citizen and that the parents were permanent residents of the U.S., the AP reported.
 The victims' names were not released.